debezium/debezium.github.io/ANTORA.md

 ## How it works

-The build process now includes one additional step prior to calling jekyll, which is to call:
+The build process now includes one additional step prior to calling Jekyll, which is to call:

 ```
 antora playbook.yml